UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 ### HTML Boilerplate

 Every HTML5 document requires a little bit of boilerplate code that you should just copy and past every time you create a new file.
 A boilerplate is a piece of code that is usually copied with little or no alteration, much like a template, to speed up the creation of new files.
 In the case of HTML5 this includes several HTML tags (e.g. \<head>, \<html>, ...) that don't have visual equivalents on the website, but that are necessary to define the document's metadata.
+All HTML elements are surrounded by angle bracket tags, which come in pairs where the end is preceded by a slash.

 Make sure to get familiar with this structure: